 Note: Well, one hundred years later, he is still right!
 Unfortunately, I cannot give any link to this book.
 Nonetheless, if you are interested, feel free to ask me, and I will send it to you in pdf format.

-However, it did not stop Kubo to propose that the difference in the structure of the genitals can be the sign of different genus.
+However, it did not stop Kubo to propose that the difference in the structure of the genitals can be the sign of a different genus.
 In his work he had prepared a new genus – Neocaridina – separated from Caridina by three characteristics, and reported about the Neocaridina denticulata study of the material with special reference to the features of pleopods.
 Thus, it allowed him to make emendations and additions in regard to atyid taxonomy.
 This was the day when Neocaridina was “born” from Caridina.

 Kubo wrote “The present genus is closely allied to the genus Caridina but differs from it by the following important characters: